a-v-medvedev/cppcgen/README.md

 The most advanced test7.cpp implements a popular pattern of a boundary update for 1D, 2D, 3D and 4D regular grids for single-cell and dual-cell boundaries.
-You can test if the generated code works well with a line like this:
+You can test if the generated code works well with a line similar to this one:
 ```
 ./test7 > test7_autogen.cpp && g++ test7_stub.cpp test7_autogen.cpp && ./a.out
 ```